ladybugsjdk/VPython/README.md

 # VPython
 VPython for physics modeling

-Runs on glowscript version: GlowScript 2.6 VPython

-Run all programs at http://www.glowscript.org/

 Docs and what not http://vpython.org/

+Runs on python version 2.7.9